zaccheatle/zc-data-engineering/python-flatfile-import/README.md

+Python - Postgresql Flatfile Import
+=

-# Tool Description
+## Tool Description:

-This is a dynamic Python ETL script that connects to a Postgresql database RDS instance in AWS and creates a database/schema from a folder of flatfiles (.csv, .xls, .xlsx format only).
-This script is also packaged separatley as an executable to enable team members to seamlessly integrate this solution into their daily workflow.
+Dynamic Python script that allows the user to create a PostgreSQL RDS instance in AWS from a folder of flatfiles (.csv, .xls, .xlsx format only).

+## Features:
+* Packaged as an executable with a user friendly interface to enable technical and non-technical users alike
+* Saves the time of manually creating SQL tables from multiple files
+* Checks if database name already exists, if not, database is created
+* Processes larges files in chunks of 1000 rows
+* Logs progress to the console and any errors to a log file

+## Technologies:
+* AWS RDS
+* Python
+* SQL